Donald Trump Jr. Praises Planned Parenthood For ‘Courage’ In Addressing Joe Biden Sexual Assault Allegation

 — Donald Trump Jr. (@DonaldJTrumpJr) March 28, 2018

 Trump Jr.’s recent comment comes just one day before Biden denied Reade’s allegations in a Friday statement and addressed them in an appearance on MSNBC’s Morning Joe.
-On the same day, Eva Murray came forward and accused Biden of sexually harassing her when she was 14 years old, as The Inquisitr reported.
+On the same day, Eva Murry came forward and accused Biden of sexually harassing her when she was 14 years old, as The Inquisitr reported.

 Biden also faced pushback from the National Archives, where he claims any records of Reade’s alleged 1993 sexual harassment complaint is stored.
 According to a spokesperson for the agency, they do not have any documents from Biden’s Delaware Senate office, where Reade claims the alleged harassment and sexual assault occurred.
 Reade has pointed to the University of Delaware as the location of such records, which Biden has denied.